 Screens are made up of pixels, which are small squares that each contain a single color at any given moment.
 With the help of the GPU and other components, each pixel on the screen rapidly changes to represent your game or program in real-time.
 When a screen displays more pixels, images on the screen tend to be more detailed.
 A screen’s display resolution describes the number of pixels in width by the number of pixels in height.
 The most common display resolution for gaming laptops is 1,920 by 1,080, and this resolution is often referred to as 1080p.

 Lower resolutions are not common in gaming laptops.
 While higher resolutions exist, most components are not yet optimized to handle them.
 For example, a laptop with a 3,840 by 2,160 display, also known as a 4K display, might be good for watching HD films, but most GPUs and CPUs cannot render games at such a high resolution without sacrificing FPS.
+An example of a laptop with a high-resolution display and high refresh rate is the Eluktronics Prometheus that cost over 2000 bucks.

 You are likely to run into three different kinds of screen display panels.
 Twisted nematic (TN) panels are usually the cheapest, and they offer the quickest response times for gamers.
 In-plane switching (IPS) display panels and indium gallium zinc oxide (IGZO) display panels offer a wider variety of colors.
 They are good for digital artists, but they are not optimized for gaming.
 Typically, IPS and IGZO have slower response times, meaning that you will have to wait a few more milliseconds for the effects of a click or keystroke to be shown on the screen.

 If you play any games with real-time elements, higher response times can seriously affect your performance.
 A display’s refresh rate is measured in hertz, and it represents the number of unique frames that the display can show every second.
 Most laptops display at 60 Hz, meaning that they can display images at 60 frames per second.
 Some gaming laptops have higher refresh rates, but they typically require stronger GPUs and other components, so they are more expensive.
+If you’re on the lookout for a laptop with a high refresh rate screen, check out our guide on the best 240hz gaming laptops.

 How Do You Choose the Right Laptop Screen for Gaming?